theCampel/leocamacho-private-notes/content/Learning.md

 - ***Reach out to experts:*** There's literally nothing stopping you from reaching out to someone you admire on the internet and asking them questions (learn how to send a good [[Cold Email]]).

 - ***Take Care of Yourself:*** Drink lots of water.
 Exercise.

+- ***Snowball your efforts:*** Work on something really hard for a long period of time.
+Do it for long enough, and the effects will make you immeasurably better.
+Ties into [[Compound Effect]].